ScriptTiger/Windows-911/README.md

 Curated list of emergency resources when you find yourself in the inevitable pickle with Windows. **PRs welcome!**

 # Links
 Take your time when going through the below links and use them to build your own utility library.
+Most, if not all, are entirely portable and don't require installation.

 **Sysinternals**
 A go-to for Windows diagnostics, along with some other simple yet powerful utilities for both local and domain environments.